jandebr/amstradPc/docs/wiki/Distribute-using-getdown.md

 A *distribution* consists of

-- The compiled code and resources to run the software
+- The compiled code and resources of *Amstrad PC* to run the software
 - A managed collection of Basic source code files

-The advantange of a distribution is an easy installation process on end user computers and keeping it up-to-date without requiring explicit actions from end users.
+The advantange of a distribution is an easy installation process on end user computers, keeping it up-to-date without explicit end user actions.
 The only requirement is an active internet connection, although offline mode is supported once the software has been installed